-- Literacy

-- Mathematics

-- Understanding the world

-- Expressive arts and design

-4.3 We believe that it is vitally important for adults to support children's learning through play.
-Learning should be personalised by building on the child's interests and involving them fully in reflecting on what they have learned and how they may build on their skills.
-Children will be intrinsically motivated to be life long learners.

-- 4.4 At appropriate opportunities the adults will: - Question, respond to questions and engage the child in extended conversations that support sustained shared thinking

-- Extend vocabulary, knowledge and skills - Encourage independence, resilience and perseverance - · Add resources that stimulate, motivate and engage the learner - Demonstrate / model and work alongside - · Help children to see links in their learning - Support and encourage - Encourage children to be problem solvers, problem setters and investigators - Re-direct the play if necessary - · Help children to learn how to negotiate and resolve conflict - Promote children's well-being - Observe and assess learning - · Record judgments and plan for next steps in learning - Provide feedback to child/other adult/parents - Ensure the environment is safe and secure and that the Welfare Requirements are in place - Encourage children to 'plan, do and review' child initiated activities

-4.5 At Godinton Primary School we model and foster respect, empathy and caring relationships.
+- Literacy - Mathematics - Understanding the world - Expressive arts and design - 4.3 We understand the important role that adults play in children's learning, particularly when learning through play.
+EYFS staff provide skilled support to children in order to take learning forward, extend vocabulary and develop vital skills.
+Children will be intrinsically motivated to be life-long learners. - 4.4 At appropriate opportunities the adults will: - Question, respond to questions and engage the child in extended conversations that support sustained shared thinking - Extend vocabulary, knowledge and skills - Encourage independence, resilience and perseverance - Add resources that stimulate, motivate and engage the learner - Demonstrate / model and work alongside - · Help children to see links in their learning - Support and encourage - Encourage children to be problem solvers, problem setters and investigators - Re-direct the play if necessary - · Help children to learn how to negotiate and resolve conflict - Promote children's well-being - · Observe and assess learning - · Record judgments and plan for next steps in learning - Provide feedback to child/other adult/parents - Ensure the environment is safe and secure and that the Welfare Requirements are in place - 4.5 At Godinton Primary School we model and foster respect, empathy and caring relationships.
 We encourage understanding of self and a responsibility to others.

-So that we can play and learn safely and happily at Godinton Primary we encourage the children to:
+So that we can play and learn safely and happily at Godinton Primary, we encourage the children to:

-- · Be kind to each other
+- Be kind to each other

 - Look after each other and school property

 - Try to listen to one another